dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 economic mechanism for foreign policy that we can use for some leverage and hopefully address multiple problems at once.
 We need work with mexico to establish mutually beneficial policies which create opportunities there.
+And **NO**, we are *not* going to do this with **tariffs**.
+That puts the power in politicians hands to make or break businesses and why the !@#$ would we hand that kind of power to Washington?!
+What?!

+So, I don't know how were going to do it, but I do know that we are going to re-industrialize!
 It's honestly not that great of a tool because we can't expect to dictate how businesses will invest and construct their supply chains.
 Also, if our supply chains have multiple dependencies that require parts and subparts to circle the world like Magellan, that doesn't help anybody.
 Chinese businesses would still have the advantage because all in all, it's going to be cheaper for them.
 They've already got the industrial infrastructure for everything and => OH YEH! *WE DON'T HAVE THAT ANYMORE!*

 Rearchitecting supply chains and building new infrastructure is a major cost for American companies and may simply cause us to cut